 THE PHYSICALLY CREATIVE ACTOR

-A Summer Acting Intensive with Jade Esteban Estrada
+An Acting Intensive with Jade Esteban Estrada

-The Overtime proudly presents “The Physically Creative Actor: A Summer Acting Intensive” with internationally-acclaimed acting instructor Jade Esteban Estrada.
+The Overtime proudly presents “The Physically Creative Actor: An Acting Intensive” with internationally-acclaimed acting instructor Jade Esteban Estrada.
 This five-week, foundation-building workshop offers valuable training for experienced and beginning actors.
 While teaching the basic principles of acting technique, scene study, improvisation, audition technique, audition monologue, movement for the actor and voice and speech, students will be immersed in the developmental journey of the physically creative actor.
 A proven curriculum that encourages students to free their creativity while getting a behind-the-scenes glimpse into the inner workings of the entertainment industry is complemented by the focused environment of a small group classes which allow for close, individualized attention.
 This 3-hour per week course offers proactive and effective techniques for creating solo theatre pieces that will facilitate creative power, self-generated work and a profound sense of a place in the world as an actor.
 Students enthusiastic about beginning or enhancing their acting training as well as the advanced actor who wishes to further crystallize their command of the stage will benefit from this experience.
 Take charge of your life as a theatre artist and bring your craft more focus and mastery at The Overtime Theater.

 Max enrollment: 15